denten-books/plain-text/0-intro.md

 of actual smart tables made by Microsoft [@marx_captial_1906, 82;
 @wigdor_designing_2009].

-If we hope to understand digital culture and especially literature, to repeat after Kittler, "under conditions of high technology," we can only do so from the position of humanism.
+If we hope to understand digital culture and especially literature, as Friedrich Kittler would write, "under conditions of high technology," we can only do so from the position of humanism.
 One cannot otherwise lament the systematic erasure of the human from the literary process and, at the same time, advocate for a post- or anti-humanism.
 Unlike Kittler, who wrote that under conditions of high technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life [@kittler_gramophone_1999, 263].
 Technology does not determine literary silence.
 Rather, as the material grounds for all reflective textual activity recede from view, readers face the prospect of selective illiteracy.
 The command of technologies like networking and encryption separates those able to read and write under the conditions of high technology from those who no longer are: a true suppression of voice.

 To prevent the slide into illiteracy, instruments of literary analysis must continue to evolve to elicit meaning under new technological contingencies.